It is not an easy task to briefly talk about Brazilian culture.

 Our dishes vary significantly by region, reflecting the country’s mix of native and immigrant populations and its continental size as well.
 These aspects created a national cuisine marked by the preservation of regional differences.

 Besides, Brazilians are passionate about food.
-So if you’re having a meal by a Brazilian house, beware: it is more than a meal; it is an event.
+So if you’re having a meal at a Brazilian house, beware: it is more than a meal; it is an event.

 Fun fact about Brazilian culture: Avocados are considered a fruit that should be eaten with sugar in Brazil.
 We often serve it in a delicious smoothie.